As humans, it is a part of our nature to make mistakes even when we try to take extra care in preventing them.

 These kinds of errors and mistakes unknowingly creeps into most of our works.
 Even if the employee is diligent and is a perfectionist, this doesn’t mean that he is not prone to errors.

 It is common for everybody to make a mistake.
-Hence, to avoid errors from happening, the best method is take extra caution in fields that you are prone to get errors.
+Hence, to avoid errors from happening, the best method takes extra caution in fields that you are prone to get errors.

 This comes under quality improvement of your work.
 The best method to avoid mistakes at work from happening is to face these errors with a positive attitude and an excellent skill level.